 There’s no substitute for experience, but the next best thing is immersing yourself in the platform with your own activity.
 Find out what makes one hashtag memorable and another forgettable.
 Sometimes using a hashtag sarcastically is a good idea, and sometimes it can be a huge blunder.

-LinkedIn is a very important social network for recruiters and b2b marketers.
+LinkedIn is a very important social network for recruiters and B2B marketers.
 LinkedIn users have twice the purchasing power of your average user.
-B2b digital marketing agencies need the ability to reach C-suite executives in large numbers, so the pool of professionals that voluntarily provide their information must be tapped into effectively.
+It’s the best way to reach C-suite executives in large numbers.

 Moreover, LinkedIn is a godsend for recruitment marketers seeking to hire highly educated employees.
 With LinkedIn, one has the ability to search for competing companies, job titles, schools, and content that pertain to their audience and directly message them with InMail campaigns.
 The best talent is usually already employed, so the ability to deliver high-volume recruiting messages on LinkedIn is something that all recruitment marketers should take advantage of.

 Social Management Tools (Hootsuite, AgoraPulse, Tweetreach, etc.)

 Social management and listening tools make the research, creation, management, and scheduling of social media campaigns a breeze.
 Companies need their social media messaging to be consistent, and these tools bring the posting of content on all networks under a single roof.
 Without them, social media marketing would be a complete mess.